Air Quality and Emissions

 1687

-2023 – Assembly Bill 1660 (Ta, Tri), Cosmetic Products: Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) (2-Year)
+2024 - Assembly Bill 1660 (Ta, Tri), Cosmetic Products: Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) (Dead)

 Summary

-Authorizes a person or entity to petition CARB to exempt prohibited, intentionally added perfluoroalkyl and polyfluoroalkyl substances (PFAS) from that prohibition.
-The bill authorizes CARB to, in consultation with the State Water Resources Control Board, the Office of Environmental Health Hazard Assessment, and the Department of Toxic Substances Control, exempt an intentionally added PFAS from that prohibition if CARB determines that the intentionally added PFAS meets specified qualifications.
-The bill also requires the petitioner to provide specified information in their exemption petition to CARB, including the name of the intentionally added PFAS proposed for exemption, its intended end use, and its intended concentration in the proposed cosmetic product.
+Would have authorized a person or entity to petition CARB to exempt intentionally added perfluoroalkyl and polyfluoroalkyl substances (PFAS) from the prohibition that bars, beginning January 1, 2025, a person or entity from manufacturing, selling, delivering, holding, or offering for sale in commerce any cosmetic product that contains intentionally added PFAS.
+The bill would have authorized CARB, in consultation with the State Water Resources Control Board, the Office of Environmental Health Hazard Assessment, and the Department of Toxic Substances Control, to exempt an intentionally added PFAS from that prohibition if CARB determined that the intentionally added PFAS meets specified qualifications.
+The bill also would have required the petitioner to provide specified information in their exemption petition to CARB, including the name of the intentionally added PFAS proposed for exemption, its intended end use, and its intended concentration in the proposed cosmetic product.
 Was not heard in the Assembly Environmental Safety and Toxic Materials Committee.

 View full bill text here